 - The Desire Map, a Guide to Creating Goals with Soul, by Danielle Laporte

 Lucy Parsons is an Academic Coach who helps 15-18 year olds get the top grades in their exams and into the best universities.
-Lucy started her business to follow her passion for education and share her expertise but also to create a life around her strengths and needs rather than fit the demands of an employer.
+Lucy started her business to follow her passion for education.
+She is passionate about sharing her expertise.
+Lucy has created a life around her strengths and needs, instead of fitting with the demands of an employer.

 To find out more about Lucy and her work visit her website, Life More Extraordinary, follow her on Twitter or join her private Facebook group for parents, The Supportive Parents, Successful Students community.